robustness-gym/summvis/README.md

 # SummVis
-SummVis is an interactive visualization and analysis tool for inspecting summarization datasets and model generated summaries.
+SummVis is an interactive visualization tool for analyzing abstractive summarization model outputs and datasets.

 ## Installation
 Please use `python>=3.8` since some dependencies require that for installation.